Thant198/ICT105-STT-MVP/docs/customer-questions.md

 ## Closing
 12. Is there anything else we should understand about how students manage projects and deadlines?
-13. May we use your anonymized response as part of our course project evidence?
+13. May we use your anonymized response as part of our course project evidence?.